Home Removable Implant Dentures/Overdentures

 • Enhanced Oral Health:Implant overdentures contribute to better oral health.
 They help maintain jawbone integrity by stimulating bone growth, which prevents the bone loss often seen with traditional dentures.
 This not only preserves the facial structure but also benefits the health of adjacent teeth by providing them with a stable environment.

 • Better Aesthetics and Functionality:Thanks to their secure fit, implant overdentures allow for a more natural look and feel.
-They are designed to mimic natural teeth closely, enhancing the wearer’s smile and overall facial aesthetics.
+Designed to mimic natural teeth, they enhance the wearer’s smile and overall facial aesthetics.
 Additionally, the improved functionality means individuals can enjoy a wider variety of foods, contributing to better nutrition and quality of life.

 • Improved Chewing Ability:The stability provided by the implants supporting the overdenture provides better chewing than with conventional dentures, which slip and slide around in the mouth easily.
 It’s not AS GOOD as with implant bridges, but is significantly better than with removable dentures.